The Fishing School Website Redesigned

 Visualization

-New consistent visuals and images communicate information efficiently and uplift the existing content.
+New, consistent visuals and images improve user experience by enhancing information consumption and uplifting the existing content.

 Content Simplification